krivard/codalab-worksheets-wiki/CodaLab-Worksheets.md

         exit                                                          # Exit the docker container
-        docker ps -a                                                  # Get ID of this last container docker commit -m <description> <container ID> <custom image>  # Save the container as an image docker push                                                   # Send this up to docker.com
+        docker ps -a                                                  # Get ID of this last container docker commit -m <description> <container ID> <custom image>  # Save the container as an image docker push <custom image>                                    # Send this up to dockerhub.com

 ## **Where do I report bugs?**